immersive-web/webxr-ar-module/explainer.md

 // Presumes the use of a fictionalized rendering library. function renderCursor(inputSource, inputPose) {
-  // Only render a target ray if this was the most recently used input source. if (inputSource.targetRayMode == "pointing") {
+  // Only render a target ray if this was the most recently used input source. if (inputSource.targetRayMode == "handheld") {
-    // Draw targeting rays for pointing devices only. renderer.drawRay(inputPose.targetRayMatrix);
+    // Draw targeting rays for handheld devices only. renderer.drawRay(inputPose.targetRayMatrix);
   }

-  if (inputSource.targetRayMode != "tapping") {
+  if (inputSource.targetRayMode != "canvas") {
-    // Draw a cursor for gazing and pointing devices only. let cursorPosition = scene.getIntersectionPoint(inputPose.targetRayMatrix);
+    // Draw a cursor for gazing and handheld devices only. let cursorPosition = scene.getIntersectionPoint(inputPose.targetRayMatrix);
     if (cursorPosition) {
       renderer.drawCursor(cursorPosition);